MarcusMedina/TypedMath/ReadMe.md

 ## Changes
-20190524 - Added Percent, Highest, Lowest, Swap
+20190524 - Added Percent, Highest, Lowest, Swap 20190526 - Renamed ChoseHighestValue/ChoseLowestValue to ChoseHighestValueOf/ChoseLowestValueOf
+           Added SetHighestValueOf/SetLowestValueOf
+           Swap uses reference now
+20190529 - Corrected missspelling in Subtract and added Obsolete tag to the misspelled method

 ## Examples
 Here is the list of functions available for most of the types.
 In this example I'm using *double*